 For those who want high performance and reliability, IDE or SCSI RAID systems are good solutions

 Electronic data processing evolved from virtually nothing 50 years ago to its virtual omnipresence today.
 The technologies that have been harnessed to manipulate data converted to its lowest common denominators (zeros and ones) has made a huge impact on the lives of people throughout the world.
 The recently-emerged raft of online services provide not only the links to communicate with personal computers, but provide access to oceans of information to navigate, capture and use by anyone with a computer.
-Businesses like banks and credit card companies use massive computing systems to provide everyday conveniences like easier and faster access to money, in turn making it easier to bill or manage accounts.
+Businesses like banks and credit card companies use massive computing systems to provide everyday conveniences like easier and faster access to money, in turn making it easier to or manage accounts.

 This astounding volume of data being transmitted between systems today has created an obvious need for data management.
 As a result, more and more servers - whether they are PCs, Unix workstations, minicomputers or supercomputers - have assumed the role of information or data "traffic cops".
 The number of networked or connectable systems is increasing by leaps and bounds as well, thanks to the widespread adoption of the client/server computing model, the boom in home computer use and the rise of Internet access service providers.

 Hard disk storage plays an important role in enabling improvements to networked systems, because the growing ocean of data has to reside somewhere.
 It also has to be readily accessible, placing a demand upon storage system manufacturers to not only provide high capacity products, but products that can access data as fast as possible and to as many people at the same time as possible.
 Such storage also has to be secure, placing an importance on reliability features that best ensure that data will never be lost or otherwise rendered inaccessible to network system users.